OpenMDAO/OpenMDAO-Framework/docs/dev-guide/accessing.rst

 ============================================

-The source repository for OpenMDAO is read-accessible to the public, so making a :term:`branch` from it does not typically require that you have a :term:`Github` account.
-However, if you are behind a proxy, you *may* need to not only have a Github account but also register your public SSH key with your Github account before you can read or write to the repository.
-If you require *write* access to the OpenMDAO project on Github, either to push changes directly to the trunk or to push up personal branches for merge approval, you will need to have a Github account and to register your public SSH key with that account, regardless of whether you are behind a proxy or not.
+The source repository for OpenMDAO is read-accessible to the public, so making a :term:`branch` from it does not require that you have a :term:`Github` account.
+If with to contribute to the OpenMDAO project on Github, you will need to have a Github account and to register your public SSH key with that account.
 The following section describes how to register your SSH key with Github.

 These instructions assume that you already have a Github account.
 If you do not, please go to https://github.com and register for an account.
 Go ahead